 Curriculum Whole School Approach

-At Linthorpe Community Primary School, our Curriculum Promise is a guarantee of a high quality, rigorous and creative curriculum where the needs of your child are at the centre.
-Our National Curriculum+ offer promotes high standards and excellence in all areas.
-In addition to academic and creative subjects, we promote independence, questioning, life skills and a desire to learn in a fun, caring and mutually supportive environment.
+At Linthorpe Community Primary School, our Curriculum Promise is a guarantee of a high quality, rigorous and knowledge rich curriculum where the needs of each individual child are at the centre.
+Our curriculum promotes high standards and excellence in all areas and introduces pupils to the best that has been thought and said in order to engender an appreciation of human creativity and achievement.

+Our National Curriculum+ offer promotes excellence in all areas.
+In addition to academic and creative subjects, we promote independence, questioning and curiosity, life skills and a desire to learn in a fun, caring and mutually supportive environment.
 We call this National Curriculum + to reflect the extent to which the LCPS curriculum goes above and beyond the statutory requirements.

 - Breadth of study - a range of studies across the whole of the National Curriculum, giving children a wide and varied general knowledge as well as high academic performance in the core areas of maths and English.

 - Depth of study - conceptual knowledge and understanding developed in key disciplines; being able to think like a scientist, a geographer or a historian.

 - Cultural Capital - a sound knowledge and understanding of key people and places around the world, and celebrated works by some of our most significant artists.